 For all the things I love about this light, this is one thing I wish OWL would change in their next version.
 Occasionally, I will accidentally activate the constant on while training and I wish there was either some sort of lock-out function or two pressure pads as seen in the image below.
-I saw this image on Cloud Defense’s Facebook page.
+I saw this image on Cloud Defensive’s Facebook page.

 Activation Real estate